hg-graebe/GeoFuchs/README.md

 # GeoFuchs

-GeoFuchs is a small DGS prototype developed by students in 2005
+GeoFuchs is a small DGS prototype developed by my student Andy Stock in 2005.

+The build process has to be fixed.